Why Do People Buy B2B Service Contracts

 When designing service contracts, carefully evaluate the value proposition and any deviations that adversely affect the customer.
 Make sure that the cost/benefits of exclusions exceed the emotional downsides of your decision.
 Any exclusion must be clearly articulated.
 You must be able to do this, and they must “pass the smell test.”

 1. You dropped the ball and did not deliver peace of mind.
-Your customer lost confidence in your ability to fulfill the contract’s terms (both written and implied).
-And, of course, they fail to renew the contract.
+Your customer lost confidence in your ability to fulfill the contract’s terms (both written and implied), and, of course, they failed to renew the contract.

 This is an emotional situation that’s difficult to rectify.
 When it happens, all efforts must be made to correct the problem.
-Unless the organization learns where and why it dropped the ball, it will continue.
+It will continue unless the organization learns where and why it dropped the ball.
 Like a stone rolling downhill, it will accelerate with time since it begins a downward spiral: lose revenue à cut costs (people) à lose more revenue.

 Key Takeaways